DrBoltzmann/CarND-Vehicle-Detection/project_writeup.md

 The overlap parameter was evaluated between 0.5 to 0.8, with optimal vehicle identification occurring with an overlap of 70% (0.7).

 The sliding window function was evaluated on test images, with characteristic results shown below.
 In the search_windows() function, a list of found windows is defined, if a window identifies as containing a vehicle (which occurs if the prediction of the trained model is equal to 1), then the on_windows list is appended, and the draw_boxes() function called to draw a green box around the identified image region (which should include a vehicle).
-To improve the vehicle finding, the double boxes will need to be accounted for.
+To improve the vehicle finding, the double boxes will needed to be accounted for.

 ![alt text][image5]